elaRnold/elaRnold/README.md

 # Hi there 👋
-- 🔭 I'm a systems engineer focused on web application development
+- 🔭 I'm a systems engineer focused on web/mobile application development.
-- 🏆 I've worked in languages such as Java, PHP, JavaScript, Python, Dart/Flutter and SQL
+- 🏆 I have worked on projects with PHP (Laravel), JavaScript, Typescript, Python, Dart (Flutter), React (Next.JS, Electron.JS)
-- 🍓 Here you can find some projects that I have carried out during my career 😎
+- 🍓 Here you can find some projects that I have done during my free time 😎.
 - 📫 How to reach me:
   * [arnaldobenavides@uninorte.edu.co]
   * [https://www.linkedin.com/in/arnaldobr/]